USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Working time systems:

-- The equivalent working time system
+- The balanced working time system

 - The task-based working time system